chef-boneyard/private-chef-administration/source/administration/high_availability.rst

 The front-end servers require load-balancers provided by the customer.
 Opscode recommends:

-* Hardware load-balancers (such as F5 or Netscaler)
+* Hardware load-balancers (such as F5 or NetScaler)
 * SSL off-loading
 * Round-robin as the load-balancing algorithm